 - Updates on existing protocols or computational approaches relevant to outbreaks and epidemics

-- To facilitate prompt review and publication of research findings by encouraging short-form articles of research in progress including single findings, negative results, replications and methods and protocols.
+- Facilitate prompt review and publication of research in progress including single findings, negative results, replications and methods and protocols.

-Minimize the delay between the generation and publication of research:
+We aim to minimize the delay between the generation and publication of research by:

-- To deploy a streamlined peer-review process that decreases the time from submission to acceptance.
+- Deploying a streamlined peer-review process that decreases the time from submission to acceptance.

-- To provide rapid feedback and immediate credit for work completed.
+- Proving rapid feedback and immediate credit for work completed.